pdxmph/puppet-docs/source/hiera/1/complete_example.markdown

 		  ]
 	}

-Unlike bugs and daffy, for which we had slightly different but node-specific configuration needs, we're comfortable letting any other node that uses the ntp class use this generic configuration data.
+Unlike kermit and grover, for which we had slightly different but node-specific configuration needs, we're comfortable letting any other node that uses the ntp class use this generic configuration data.
 Rather than creating a node-specific data source for every possible node on our network that might be running an ntp server, we'll store this data in `/etc/puppet/hiera/common.json`.
 With our very simple hierarchy, which so far only looks for the `fqdn` fact, any node that doesn't match the nodes we have data sources for will get the data found in `common.json`.
 Let's test it:

 	$ hiera ntp::servers fqdn=snuffie.acme.com
 	["kermit.acme.com iburst", "grover.acme.com iburst"]

-## Testing Our Hierarchy

-Simple command line test cases:

-- simple lookup
-- hiera array (to show compilation of all ntp servers)

 ## Adding a Class to a Node With Hiera